raspberrypilearning/hair-today/en/step_4.md

 _By Tim Lucas [CC BY 3.0](http://creativecommons.org/licenses/by/3.0){:target="_blank"}, via Wikimedia Commons_

++ Choose your two images - one containing a hairstyle and the other being the image you would like to put the hairstyle onto.
+Save the images into a folder on your computer.

-+ Open up [Pixlr](https://pixlr.com/editor/) which is a free online image editor.
++ Open up [Pixlr](https://pixlr.com/editor/){:target="_blank"} which is a free online image editor.
 If you have access to another image editing tool (e.g. Photoshop) that you prefer, you can use that instead.

 + Select "Open image from computer" from the menu and open up the image containing the hair style you wish to use.